-When lawyers and defendants can't agree about an issue as fundamental as whether to plead or go to trial, it's normally the defendant's desire that prevails.
+When lawyers and defendants can't agree on an issue as fundamental as whether to plead or go to trial, it's normally the defendant's desire that prevails.
 Assuming that a defendant's decision is neither unethical nor illegal ("My decision is that you should bump off the prosecution witness"), the lawyer is the defendant's agent and must either carry out the defendant's decision or convince the judge to allow withdrawal from the case.